The IELTS listening test has 4 sections.

 What kind of questions are in the IELTS listening test?

->

-> There are various types of question tasks that show up in the test listed below.
+There are various types of questions that show up in the test listed below.
 You need to be able to listen, read the questions and write down your answers at the same time .
 This will take a lot of practice.

->

-> 1. Multiple choice
+1. Multiple choice

 2. Filling a form / notes / table

 5. Complete sentences